-Students will be placed by the MLT Program Director in at least three different clinical facilities for Chemistry, Hematology, Microbiology, Immunohematology, and a General rotation.
-Consideration will be given to distance from the student's residence and the student's mode of transportation.
+The MLT Program Director will assign students to various clinical facilities for Immunohematology, Chemistry, Hematology, Microbiology, Immunohematology, and a General training.
+Consideration may be given to distance from the student's residence and the student's mode of transportation.
 In the unlikely event that sufficient clinical sites are unavailable during the final Spring semester, then students will be placed in a site as soon as the next opening in the laboratory discipline becomes available.
 Students will be placed in priority order based on grade point average, with the students receiving the highest grades having first priority.
 All students will be placed in a clinical facility within eight (8) months of completing the prerequisite courses.
 Students will NOT be placed in sections of the laboratory at clinical sites in which they have immediate family members or close relatives or significant others.